causaliq/causaliq-analysis/docs/roadmap.md

 ---

-## ✅ Implemented Features
+## ✅ Implemented Releases

-- none
+- **Release v0.1.0 - Foundation Metrics**: CausalIQ and Bayesys structural graph metrics and KL metric.

 *See Git commit history for detailed implementation progress*

 ## 🛣️ Upcoming Releases

-- **Release v0.1.0 - Foundation Metrics**: CausalIQ and Bayesys structural graph metrics and KL metric.
 - **Release v0.2.0 - Legacy Trace**: Support for reading and writing structure learning traces in legacy pickle format (this will be superseded by a more open format).
 - **Release v0.3.0 - Graph Averaging**: Graph averaging to produce arc probabilities.